IIC3585-2024/functional-js-group-05/README.md

 1. Clone the repository
 2. Open the terminal and navigate to the project folder
-3. Install the dependencies with `pnpm install`
+3. Install the dependencies with `bun install`
-4. Run the program with `pnpm run dev`
+4. Run the program with `bun run dev`

 ## How to use